yousufiqbal/expense-manager/README.md

 13. Safari Search fix
 14. Test Completely
 15. Comments..
+16. Individualize activites and profile
-16. Add urlName to incomeCategories (for searching others in income-categories, it is needed)
+17. Add urlName to incomeCategories (for searching others in income-categories, it is needed)

 ## Roadmap